oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 # Fund Acceptance

-There are two products that fall under the category of funds acceptance which are Payment Checkout and Invoicing.
+There are two products that fall under the category of funds acceptance which are Payment Link and Invoicing.

-Payment Checkout product will allow you to receive funds from your customers by choosing from our various payment channels such as bank transfer or cards.
+Payment Link product will allow you to receive funds from your customers by choosing from our various payment channels such as bank transfer or cards.

-Similarly, Invoicing will let you to bill your customers for service/items purchased by sending a payment checkout link to your customer's email by attatching/creating an invoice via our API.
+Similarly, Invoicing will let you to bill your customers for service/items purchased by sending a payment link to your customer's email by attatching/creating an invoice via our API.

 All payment link and/or details can be monitored by using our dashboard and various API endpoints.

-## API Create (Payment Checkout)
+## API Create (Payment Link)

-An endpoint to create payment checkout URL which return parameters by encapsulation.
+An endpoint to create payment link URL which return parameters by encapsulation.

 ```shell
 curl -X POST \